 Myth #4: Wikipedia and .edu Links have Huge Power

 Heard about Holy Grail?
 We will tell you!!

-Both Wikipedia, as well as .edu websites, are authoritative websites that carry a strong ranking power but it cannot, out of the blue, help you rank well just after one built link.
+Both Wikipedia and .edu websites are authoritative websites that carry a strong ranking power, but they cannot, out of the blue, help you rank well just after one built link.

-It is always advisable to build links that are diversified combining significant SEO metrics for identifying other authoritative sites and focusing on collecting links from an assortment of diverse websites.
+It is always advisable to build diversified links, combining significant SEO metrics to identify other authoritative sites and focus on collecting links from an assortment of diverse websites.

 Myth #5: Avoid Forum Links, Blog Comment, and Directory

 Having gained the disreputable character of the black hat tactic for backlinks building, Directory websites, forums, and blog comments are avoided by many.